By David Joel Miller.

 Scope of practice is defined by the law in your jurisdiction.
 If you get an MFT license you are allowed to do some things, a Licensed Professional Counselor does certain things, an LCSW has their set of allowable things and so on.

 This gets confusing sometimes.
 We professionals know for example who can do certain kinds of testing and who cannot.
-The clients do not usually know this and may come to a professional for something that their licensed does not allow.
+The clients do not usually know this and may come to a professional for something that their license does not allow.

-In cases like that we should always refer clients to someone who can help.
+In cases like that, we should always refer clients to someone who can help.

 A social work license does not allow you to cut hair, or do tax returns, for example.
 The Therapist or social worker may have been trained as a beautician before becoming a social worker and they may have done tax returns to help pay the cost of going to school, still that Behavioral Science license does not allow them to do those things with their therapy clients.

 If a person has two different licenses, say they are lawyers and they are therapists, there are all sorts of rules about what they have to do to keep those two professions separate so as not to confuse clients as to what they are allowed to do and not do.

 Every group has a code of ethics and that may influence what a professional does or does not do, but scope of practice is largely a legal issue defined by the law that permitted the licensing of that profession in the first place.

 In a future post, I want to tell you about codes of ethics, who has to follow them and why.

 In many places, coaches are not licensed.
 That means that those who call themselves life coaches do not need to have had any training to do coaching.
 What the life coach should not do is treat a recognized illness like Major Depressive Disorder.
 They can help you with say “motivation.”
 But is you have low motivation because of your depression that is outside their “scope of practice.”
 They would need to have a license as a counselor, therapist or social worker to treat a mental illness.